Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 What is the recommended service interval for a Bag Valve Mask?

-The recommended service interval for a bag valve mask (BVM) varies depending on the manufacturer, but generally it is recommended that the BVM be serviced at least once a year.
+The recommended service interval for a BVM is at least once a year.
 During this service, all components should be checked for damage or wear and tear and any necessary repairs should be made.
 Additionally, the head strap and chin support should be adjusted to ensure an effective seal on the patient's face.

 What is the warranty period for a Bag Valve Mask?